Java benchmarking article

 Notes:

-1. to run the code listings from the article, must first download the benchmarking framework
+Warning: this project is not self-contained: to run it, must first download the benchmarking framework

 Please address comments and suggestions concerning this website to ellipticgroupinc@gmail.com

-Copyright © 2008 Brent Boyer.
+Copyright © 2013 Elliptic Group.
 All rights reserved.